JBEI/edd/README.md

 	     sudo launchctl list | grep celery
 	 * See edd/edd/celeryconfig.py for reference
 	 * Test celery from the command line
-  * Install Flower as a daemon
+  * Install Flower as a daemon<a name="InstallFlowerDaemon"></a>
      * TODO:

  * Start and test EDD dependencies
     * See unified directions at <a href="#ControllingDependencies">Controlling EDD's Dependencies</a>
+	* TODO: add directions for testing a feature that depends on Celery

  * Start EDD <a name="Start_EDD"/>
 	* If not already running, start supporting services